-By linking future sat nav systems together, civil engineers will be able to direct cars and other vehicles along multiple routes, depending on their size and the priority assigned to them.
+By linking sat-nav systems together in the future, civil engineers will be able to direct cars and other vehicles along multiple routes, depending on their size and the priority assigned to them.
 Lorries, for example, might be directed along a route that avoids city centres and low bridges while smaller, more nimble vehicles will go along a different, more direct, route.

 For now I’ll illustrate the sort of things you can look forward to by telling you about two very different manufacturers: Jeep and Rolls-Royce.

 The GPS signal in the Rolls-Royce Wraith gives the eight-speed automatic gearbox advance warning of an impending hill or corner, enabling it to pre-emptively change down into a more responsive gear.
 The result is Jeeves-like anticipation and a seamless gearchange that happens in a supernaturally unobtrusive fashion.
 It is very clever and genuinely useful.